mist64/cbmbus_doc/Commodore Peripheral Bus.md

 	$FFA8: IECOUT – send byte to serial bus
 	$FFA5: IECIN – read byte from serial bus
 	$FFA2: SETTMO – set timeout [no effect on non-IEEE-488]
+		this is layer 2 while everything else is layer 3

 # Part 1c: CBM DOS